How to Keep Your Dachshund Cool This Summer

 Pictured above is my Dachshund, Reno, in his life jacket.
 As you can see, he wasn’t thrilled, per the doxie white eyes.
 Safety First Reno!

-TIP: Even if your dog can swim: Always have your dog wear a dog life jacket no matter their size.
+Note: Even if your dog can swim, always have them wear a dog life jacket.

 Keeping your Dachshund hydrated during the hot summer months is a must.
 Getting your doxie to drink isn’t always an easy task.
 Frozen doggie treats or DIY Doggie Ice cream goes over really well with my pups!
 It is a special treat that we only give during the summer, so they get super excited for their chilled treats.